 The companies that joined the initiative, however, are not bound nor obliged to take any specific action.

-The employment of Roma people in Slovakia stands at only one-third of the employment rate of the rest of the population.
+The employment of Slovakia’s Roma community stands at only one-third of the employment rate of the rest of the population.
 Most analysts also argue that this represents a significant loss and untapped resource for the Slovak economy.
 “The OECD’s latest analysis established that if the employment and productivity of Roma rose to the level achieved by the majority population, Slovakia’s GDP would grow by more than 12% by 2060”, according to the TASR news agency.

 As the Slovak Spectator points out, only 37% of Slovak employers dare to respond to a CV application from an applicant with a Roma name, according to an experiment carried out by the Finance Ministry’s Institute for Financial Policy (IFP).